Home > Services > e-Invoice System in 2024

 Phase 5 August 2022 Above Rs.10 Crore 1st October 2022 To further digitise and streamline the invoicing process for a larger segment of businesses,

-Phase 4 February 2022 Above Rs.20 Crore 1st April 2022 To bring a larger segment of businesses under e-invoicing framework
+Phase 4 February 2022 Above Rs.20 Crore 1st April 2022 To bring a larger segment of businesses under the e invoicing framework

 Phase 3 March 2021 Above Rs.50 Crore 1st April 2021 To expand the coverage, make e-invoicing compulsory for a wide range of businesses